poonsiriwong/hw3/README.md

 It comes by randomly.

 What's the point of the h variable?
-It helps the grass grow taller.
+It allows the grass to grow taller, but when h = 10, the "lawnmower" will appear.

 What does the -10 do in the second and fourth arguments of the line function, height-10-random(h)?
 Why is it there?